Best Western Majestic

 Property Location A stay at Best Western Majestic places you in the heart of Mexico City, steps from Zocalo and Plaza de la Constitucion.
-This hotel is close to Plaza de la Constitucion and Metropolitan Cathedral.
+This hotel is close to Palacio Nacional and Torre Latinoamericana.

 Rooms Make yourself at home in one of the 84 guestrooms featuring espresso makers.
 Windows open for fresh air and city views.
 Complimentary wireless Internet access keeps you connected, and cable programming is available for your entertainment.
 Private bathrooms with shower/tub combinations feature makeup/shaving mirrors and complimentary toiletries.

-Rec, Spa, Premium Amenities Take in the views from a terrace and make use of amenities such as complimentary wireless Internet access and a concierge desk.
-Additional features include babysitting/childcare (surcharge), wedding services, and tour/ticket assistance.
+Rec, Spa, Premium Amenities Take in the views from a terrace and make use of amenities such as complimentary wireless Internet access and babysitting/childcare (surcharge).
+This hotel also features wedding services and tour/ticket assistance.

-Business, Other Amenities Featured amenities include a business center, an Internet point, and business services.
+Business, Other Amenities Featured amenities include a business center, an Internet point, and audiovisual equipment.
 For a surcharge, guests may use a roundtrip airport shuttle (available 24 hours) or park nearby.

 Interesting places nearby